TLC (album): Promotion

+"Haters" and "Joy Ride" were released as the lead and second singles on October 26, 2016, with "Haters" being released exclusively in Japan and New Zealand, respectively, on November 1.
+The former was later released in the United Kingdom on May 5, 2017.

-The album's lead single "Way Back" featuring Snoop Dogg was released on April 14, 2017.
+The album's third single "Way Back" featuring Snoop Dogg was released on April 14, 2017.
 The single was produced by D'Mile and was released via TLC's independent label 852 Musiq which is distributed through RED Distribution in the US.
 The group first performed the song in London in May 2017.
 In the United States, the group promoted the single, album, and the I Love the 90s: The Party Continues Tour with performances on Today and Jimmy Kimmel Live!.

-"Haters" was released on October 26, and on November 1, 2016, exclusively (alongside "Joy Ride") in Japan and New Zealand, respectively.
-The former was later re-released as the lead international single from the album on May 5, 2017.

 "American Gold" and "It's Sunny" were released as promotional singles prior to the album's release.
-"American Gold" was announced as the second single in the United States in June 2017 by the track's songwriter Candace Wakefield.
+"American Gold" was announced as the fourth single in the United States in June 2017 by the track's songwriter Candace Wakefield.
 However, no such release materialized and no further singles were released from the album.